 88 minutes / 2009

 The genesis of the film started back in May of 2007 when leading atheist Christopher Hitchens and Reformed pastor Douglas Wilson were asked by Christianity Today to dialogue on the question “Is Christianity good for the world?”
-Their wrote six exchanges which were printed in the magazine and then, in 2008, compiled into a book.
+They wrote six exchanges which were printed in the magazine and then, in 2008, compiled into a book.
 When the two men headed out to do an east-coast book tour, filmmaker Darren Doane tagged along.
-He captured their exchanges and interactions, both onstage in formal debates settings, and as they conversed over a pint of beer in the local pub.
+He captured their exchanges and interactions, both onstage in formal debate settings, and as they conversed over a pint of beer in the local pub.
 The end result is the most entertaining and enthralling debate you will ever see on film.

 But its appeal is not the reason this is a must-see film.
 You should see Collision because:

 - It prepares our children for what they’ll encounter at university.
-The attacks that Hitchens levels against God and Christianity are mimicked on secular campuses so Wilson’s able defense of the Faith will be instructive and will be an encouragement to our young people when they face these same attacks from their professors and fellow students.
+The attacks that Hitchens levels against God and Christianity are mimicked on secular campuses so Wilson’s able defense of the faith will be instructive and will be an encouragement to our young people when they face these same attacks from their professors and fellow students.

 - It demonstrates the approach we need to take to answering the theistic evolutionists.
-How are we to understand Genesis 1-11, and what role should Science take in guiding our interpretation of these chapters?
+How are we to understand Genesis 1-11, and what role should science take in guiding our interpretation of these chapters?
 To properly answer it we need to rediscover a mislaid aspect of our Reformed heritage – presuppositional apologetics.
-Throughout Collision Wilson brilliantly demonstrates (though doesn’t entirely explain) this distinctly Reformed way of defending the Faith.
+Throughout Collision Wilson brilliantly demonstrates (though doesn’t entirely explain) this distinctly Reformed way of defending the faith.